thefrontside/microstates/README.md

 ## Object Microstates

 You can also create an object microstate with `{Post}`.
 The difference is that the collection is treated as an object.
-This can be helpful when create normalized data stores.
+This can be helpful when creating normalized data stores.

 ```js
 class Blog {